small, medium and large popcorn and candy floss deals highlighted in cartoon format

 Waffle and drink

 A simple pairing that works across most venues.
+It is easy to understand and quick to deliver.

 Waffle with ice cream scoop